Canton Viaduct: Construction

 The viaduct was "substantially complete" in June 1835 from various accounts of horse-drawn cars passing over it during that time.
 The viaduct was built before the advent of construction safety equipment such as hard hats and fall arrest devices.
 Surprisingly, no deaths were recorded during the construction, but deaths have occurred at the viaduct since completion; mainly from people crossing it while trains passed in opposite directions.
-Charlie, the old white horse who had hauled the empty railcars back to Sharon, Massachusetts (4 miles), was placed upon the flat car and hauled across the viaduct by the workers, thus becoming the first "passenger" to cross the structure.
+Charlie, the old white horse who had hauled the empty railcars back to Sharon, Massachusetts (4 miles), was placed upon a flat car and hauled across the viaduct by the workers, thus becoming the first "passenger" to cross the structure.

 A June 6, 1835, article in the Providence Journal describes it.
 As reported by the Boston Advertiser and the Providence Journal, "Whistler" was the first engine to pass over the entire length of the road.

+An iron parapet was placed on the viaduct in 1878.

 Aside from seasonal vegetation control and occasional graffiti removal, the viaduct requires no regular maintenance other than periodic bridge inspections from Amtrak.

 Dedication Stone

-The capstone was laid in the south end of the west parapet.
-This stone sat atop the Dedication Stone and it was the last stone to be laid in the viaduct.
+The dedication stone's capstone, in the south end of the west parapet was the last stone to be laid in the viaduct.